 Young children may be distressed with the pain and refuse to take medicine or drinks.
 Tips to help include:

 - Try using a syringe (which you can buy at pharmacies) to squirt medicine into the side of the mouth slowly.
 Do not squirt into the back of the mouth, as this may cause choking.

 - Keep offering cool drinks.
 You can also use a syringe to give some drinks.
 Again, slowly squirt into the side of the mouth, not towards the back of the mouth.

 - Sucking ice pops or ice cubes may help to ease the pain and are also a way of giving fluids.

 Occasionally, a child stops drinking because of the pain in their mouth.
 They are then in danger of becoming dehydrated.
 If your child has stopped passing urine, or if their urine is dark in colour and strong-smelling, they are likely to be dehydrated.
 See a doctor if you are concerned that your child is not drinking enough and is becoming dehydrated.
 Some children who are at risk of dehydration are admitted to hospital for a short while until the infection settles and they are drinking normally again.
 In hospital they can have their fluid intake monitored and they can be given an intravenous drip if needed.

 If your child is generally well with a primary herpes virus infection, they do not need to be kept off school or nursery.

 You should seek medical advice at any time if you are worried about yourself or your child.
 This is particularly important if you have a weakened immune system (immunocompromised).
 Immunocompromised people include those with conditions such as AIDS, or those receiving chemotherapy or other medicines which lower the body's resistance to infections.
 Pregnant women and mothers with a young baby who is affected, should also seek prompt medical attention.
-Anyone with a first (primary) cold sore infection where the symptoms are not settling after five days, should see their GP.
+Anyone with a first (primary) cold sore infection where the symptoms are not settling after ten days, should see their GP.

 Recurrent cold sores